BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/E-Post/FAQ/reports.md

 #### Is it possible to send other reports via E-POST

-Currently we only support sending out posted sales invoices.

-Yes, from version X.X.X.X. it is possible to send additional types of reports, which include the following in addition to invoices:
+Yes, from version 1.0.1.0 it is possible to send additional types of reports, which include the following in addition to invoices:

 - Credit memo
 - Reminder